erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

     ## 10 N32626          1             1.
     ## # ... with 4,034 more rows

-3.What time of day should you fly if you want to avoid delays as much as possible?
+### 3. What time of day should you fly if you want to avoid delays as much as possible?

 To figure this out, we would want to examine the distribution of delays over time to see where the delays are minimized.
 Plotting time on the x-axis and the mean dep\_delay per unit time on the y axis, we can see that from time 500-1000 there are on average less delays than during other times.